Payment Card Industry (PCI) Data Security Standard Glossary, Abbreviations and Acronyms

 Also referred to as “chip card” or “IC card (integrated circuit card).”
 A type of payment card that has integrated circuits embedded within.
 The circuits, also referred to as the “chip,” contain payment card data including but not limited to data equivalent to the magnetic-stripe data.

 Acronym for “Simple Network Management Protocol.”
 Supports monitoring of network attached devices for any conditions that warrant administrative attention.

-Condition in which two or more entities separately have key components that individually convey no knowledge of the resultant cryptographic key.
+A method by which two or more entities separately have key components that individually convey no knowledge of the resultant cryptographic key.

 Type of malicious software that when installed, intercepts or takes partial control of the user’s computer without the user’s consent.

 Acronym for “Structured Query Language.”
 Computer language used to create, modify, and retrieve data from relational database management systems.